gostat501/gostat501.github.io/README.md

 - Stochastic Optimization
 - Distribution-Shift and Stationarity

-with applications to the fields of social-science, economics, bussiness, media-study, and national security.
+with applications to social-science, economics, bussiness, media-study, and national security.